Alignak-monitoring/alignak/doc/source/07_advanced/objectinheritance.rst

          use                     hosttemplate2
          }

 You'll notice that the definition of host *bighost3* inherits variables from the definition of host *bighost2*, which in turn inherits variables from the definition of host *bighost1*.
-Once Shinken processes this configuration data, the resulting host definitions are equivalent to the following:
+Once Alignak processes this configuration data, the resulting host definitions are equivalent to the following:

 ::